Department of Earth & Environment

 - MA degrees in:

-These degree programs maintain strength in basic research in core disciplines as well as exploiting new and emerging cross-disciplinary fields that link complex feedbacks and processes among the physical, biological, and social sciences.
-The department also participates in the Graduate Certificate in Terrestrial Biogeoscience.
+These degree programs maintain strength in basic research in core disciplines and exploit new and emerging cross-disciplinary fields that link complex feedbacks and processes among the physical, biological, and social sciences.
+The department also participates in the Graduate Certificate in Biogeoscience.

 Opportunities exist in the department for graduate student participation in all basic and applied research projects.
 Research is sponsored by such agencies as the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the National Park Service, U.S. Department of Energy, U.S. Environmental Protection Agency, U.S. Forest Service, U.S. Department of Agriculture, U.S. Geological Survey, U.S. Department of Health and Human Services, U.S. Department of Commerce, U.S. Department of Transportation, Office of Naval Research, U.S. Army Corps of Engineers, the World Bank, and the United Nations.

-The department is strongly aligned with activities in allied research centers and programs, including the Center for Remote Sensing, the Center for Energy and Environmental Studies, and the Boston University Marine Program (BUMP).
-The Department also works closely with the Frederick S. Pardee Center for the Study of the Longer-Range Future.
+The department is strongly aligned with activities in allied research centers, programs, and schools, including the Center for Remote Sensing, the Boston University Marine Program (BUMP), the Frederick S. Pardee Center for the Study of the Longer-Range Future, and the Pardee School of Global Studies.